HEALTHCARE FIELDS | DEGREES

 Degrees available under Masters of Science in Nursing avails nurse the privilege to further their career through a specialized graduate degree that involves advanced education and clinical training.
 For example, it is possible for an MSN candidate to seek further education to get qualified as a nurse practitioner (which also includes adult, pediatric, family, geriatric, or other specialization) certified nurse midwife, clinical nurse specialist, and certified nurse anesthetist.

 The job opportunities available under Non-clinical masters-level include nursing administration, nursing education, and other related educational/leadership paths.

 Doctoral degree level is a medium through which candidates can request and get the Doctor of Nursing Practice (DNP) title.
 Although, DNP is not a requirement for advanced practice registered nurses (APRNs), but as a stepping stone for APRNs on the move to the highest possible level of clinical nursing education.

-Since the degree has an expiration time, nurses are exposed to rigorous clinical education on the same level with others in the medical field like pharmacists, physicians, and other advanced healthcare providers.
-There is a possible in the future that DNP would be one of the prerequisites to become an APRN.
+Since the degree has an expiration time, nurses are exposed to rigorous clinical education on the same level with others in the medical field such as pharmacists, physicians, and other advanced healthcare providers.
+There is a possibility in the future that DNP would be one of the prerequisites to become an APRN.

 Looking at the differences, all degrees tailored towards the award of a Doctorate in Nursing Science offer sophisticated educational prospects that are not clinical.
 Some of these opportunities include nursing and healthcare administration, nursing education, nursing research, and other sections of doctoral-level nursing expertise.